Wiki software: Personal wikis

-Software that is specifically designed for running personal wikis includes PmWiki, Tomboy, and ConnectedText (now discontinued).
+Software that is specifically designed for running personal wikis includes PmWiki and Tomboy.
 Other, more general, wiki applications have components geared for individual users, including MoinMoin (which offers a "DesktopEdition"), and TiddlyWiki.

 Editing

 Most wiki software uses a special syntax, known as wiki markup, for users to format the text, instead of requiring them to enter in HTML.
 Some wiki applications also include a WYSIWYG editor, either instead of or in addition to the wiki markup editing.

 Based on the atomic property of database systems, any edit should be traced.
 On wiki software, the chronology of edits (e.g. published by Internet users) in any given article may be locally saved with a common .xml file extension by people having administrator rights.

 Hosted application

 There are a variety of wiki hosting services, otherwise known as wiki farms, that host users' wikis on a server.
 Some wiki software is only available in hosted form: PBworks, Wetpaint and Wikispaces are all examples of wiki hosting services that run on code that is only available on those sites.
 Other wiki software is available in both hosted and downloadable form, including Confluence, Socialtext, MediaWiki and XWiki.